sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 2.9.3 What is being done about this concern<br>
 <br>
 This guiding policy requirement has been removed.
-Ultimately, it's not the limit of project funding we want to limit, it's the approach to its execution that needs to change (from a gated, advanced planning, approach, to an empirical cycle of trying, monitoring, and course correcting).
+Ultimately, it's not the limit of project funding we want to limit, it's the approach to its execution that needs to change (from a gated, advance planning, approach, to an empirical cycle of trying, monitoring, and course correcting).
     </td>
   </tr>
   <tr>